Workshops

 Workshop Objectives: This introductory workshop is suitable for those with beginning to intermediate experience with keying Carex.
 Principal workshop goals are to 1) increase understanding of common morphological terms used in the Jepson Manual 2nd. ed., the Jepson eFlora, and other floras; 2) demystify challenging or unclear key couplets; 3) review several complexes of similar or closely-related taxa, and; 4) increase familiarity with and improve sight-recognition of many common and rare Northern California taxa.

-Cost: $150 for California Native Plant Society (CNPS) or Natural History Museum (NHM) members, or students, and $175 for non-members/non-students.
+Cost: $35 for students $150 for California Native Plant Society (CNPS) or Natural History Museum (NHM) members, or students, and $200 for non-members.

 About the Instructor: Gordon Leppig is a retired Senior Environmental Scientist with the California Department of Fish and Wildlife and has been a student of sedges and wetland plants for over 30 years.
 He has taught CNPS Sedge workshops since 2003.